cybeats/csv2cdx/README.md

 # README

-This README would normally document whatever steps are necessary to get your application up and running.

 ### About the csv2cdx Tool

-This application enables you to capture legacy information about open-source software components contained in an Excel file and have that information converted into a Software Bills of Materials (SBOMs) file in JSON that conforms to the CycloneDX standard.
+This application enables you to capture legacy information about open-source software components contained in an Excel file and have that information converted into a Software Bill of Materials (SBOMs) file in JSON that conforms to the CycloneDX standard.

 The resulting SBOM file can be uploaded into SBOM Studio for analysis.